 The Glove Box and USB installation consists of the JA72-006 and JA70-009 Jupiter glove boxes along with two Mid-Content TA202 USB Charging ports that are installed into the rotorcraft centre console.
 The JA72-006 glove box includes an aux audio port to allow an external audio source to connect to the audio system.
+Two optional installations include 4 USB charging ports, 2 each located in the door posts.

-97.15 REMOVAL - JA72-006 GLOVE BOX
+97.19.
+REMOVAL - JA72-006 GLOVE BOX